 If you have taken the Test of English for International Communication (TOEIC) within the past two years, your score must be 800 or higher.

 If you have less than one year's experience working in an English-speaking environment, or if you are unsure about your current level of English, please contact us immediately at firstname.lastname@example.org.
 We can better advise you then.

 - What other executive education programs does Wharton have for senior executives?

 We have many Executive Education programs that enable business leaders to harness and exploit the speed of change that's happening across their industries, markets, economies, and other related aspects, at home and abroad.
 All are based on real-time business dynamics, economic challenges and opportunities, global trends, and market shifts.

 Additions and refinements to the curriculum are constantly considered.
 We fully expect half of the programs we will offer in five years to be ones that have yet to be developed.

 To see our current list of programs, please visit the Senior Management Development Programs section.

-I have a question which isn't addressed here.
-Who can I contact?
+- I have a question that isn't addressed here.
+Whom can I contact?

 If you have any further questions about the AMP program, please e-mail Ms. Robin Salaman, Associate Director of Customer Engagement.